 Variations

 - Add ½ to 1 cup of beef broth to the bottom of the pan.
-This will help ensure the ribs don't dry out in the oven, although using a doubler layer of foil is enough, in my experience.
+This will help ensure the ribs don't dry in the oven, although using a doubler layer of foil is enough, in my experience.

 - You can add more spices.
-The ones that I tried and liked are ½ teaspoon of onion powder and 1 teaspoon of chili powder.
+The ones I tried and liked are ½ teaspoon of onion powder and 1 teaspoon of chili powder.

 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps for making this recipe:

-- Cut the ribs in half and arrange them in a lightly greased 13-by-9-inch baking dish.
+Cut the ribs in half and arrange them in a lightly greased 13-by-9-inch baking dish.
 Season them with salt and pepper.
-(Photo 1).
+Combine the vinegar, hot pepper sauce, smoked paprika, garlic powder, and thyme.
+Pour over the ribs and use your hands to coat all the pieces.

 Expert Tip